smoghadamreza/xtrader/Writerside/topics/trading-view-model.md

 ## Methods

 ### create_hook
-  - **usage**: Generates a unique webhook code using `Profile.code_generator`. #TODO If the generated code already exists in the database, it recursively calls itself to generate a new one.
+  - **usage**: Generates a unique webhook code using `Profile.code_generator`.
+If the generated code already exists in the database, it recursively calls itself to generate a new one.
   - **signature**: `create_hook() -> str`
   - **output**: Returns a unique webhook code as a string.
 > **Note**: This method ensures that the generated webhook code is unique by checking its existence in the `TradingView` model's `webhook` field.
 If a duplicate is found, it regenerates the code.